 Fingerprints as evidence are extremely fragile.
 The process of transporting evidence from the scene and entering it into a formal chain-of-custody, as well as the act of delivering it to a latent print examiner for processing, self-defines the source of the destruction: HANDLING.
 Once developed using CA fuming, the prints are protected to a much greater extent, but careful handling should still be employed.
 The CApture is not designed to take latent print examiners out of the equation.
 The goal is to make widely available tools and techniques that give the "good guys" a better chance for success when protecting vital evidence from a crime scene.

-One thing to consider is that the CApture needs wired-power to operate.
 The unit can run off a 75 W inverter or an accessory field battery kit is available.
 Another potential low cost solution for on-demand power is a portable, rechargeable power station, which can be found at most hardware or automotive supply stores.
 The CApture is truly a 100% mobile device that is user friendly, easy to operate, and a great method for preserving latent print evidence at the crime scene.

 The benefits of the CApture in the field are clear, but this model could very easily serve as a more permanent facility-based option (vehicle processing garage, police station, crime lab, etc.) for CA fuming in routine evidence processing.
 No matter how you employ a CApture, in your facility or out on the streets, it is an essential tool for on-the-go latent print processing that no agency should be without.